Estimating equations for causal survival analysis with pooled logistic regression: Introduction

-The standard approach to fitting pooled logistic regression models involves the creation of a data set where a row corresponds to an interval of time (e.g., day, week, month) for an individual \cite{abbott_logistic_1985, cupples_comparison_1988, dagostino_relation_1990}.
+The standard implementation of a pooled logistic regression model uses a data set where a row corresponds to an interval of time (e.g., day, week, month) for an individual \cite{abbott_logistic_1985, cupples_comparison_1988, dagostino_relation_1990}.
 This data set is commonly referred to as a `long' data set since it includes multiple rows for the same person, one for each time period.
 These person-period observations are then used to fit a single logistic regression model which conditions on survival up to a given time point.
-One can then apply g-computation by predicting the covariate-conditional risk based on the estimated parameters of that model and marginalizing over the observed covariate distribution \cite{hernan_hazards_2010}.
-As inference for this marginal risk depends on the sampling variability in the pooled logistic regression model, variance estimates must incorporate this uncertainty.
-Generally, bootstrapping has been used \cite{hernan_hazards_2010, edwards_semiparametric_2024}.
+As a rule of thumb, when the risk of the modeled event (e.g., outcome, censoring) is less than 10\% in any interval, the exponentiated estimates from this model can be interpreted as approximations of hazard ratios from a Cox proportional hazards model \cite{murray_causal_2021}.
+While sometimes claimed otherwise \cite{murray_causal_2021}, the default standard error estimator for the coefficients of this model is valid for inference with non-repeating (i.e., absorbing) events.
+While it first seems that because there are multiple rows per person that one needs to correct for this dependence, it can be shown that the likelihood factors into independent person-period probabilities and thus the variance estimator that assumes independent observations remains valid \cite[pg.~246-247]{allison_survival_2010}.
+However, estimation of the variance is more complicated when using pooled logistic regression as a nuisance model, as done with g-computation.
+For g-computation estimating the risk under a given treatment plan involves predicting the covariate-conditional risk from the estimated pooled logistic model and then marginalizing over the observed baseline covariate distribution \cite{hernan_hazards_2010}.
+Inference for the marginal risk thus depends on the sampling variability in the pooled logistic regression model and the variance estimates from the nuisance model can no longer be directly used for inference.
+To account for the uncertainty in the nuisance model with g-computation, the nonparametric bootstrap is a common approach \cite{hernan_hazards_2010, edwards_semiparametric_2024}.